 7. GSAT 11

 GSAT 11 is a geostationary communication satellite based on the new I-6K Bus, which will carry 40 transponders in the Ku-band and Ka-band frequencies.
-They are 3-6 times more powerful than that used in existing Indian communication satellites and capable of providing 12 Gbit per second throughput.
+They are 3-6 times more powerful than existing Indian communication satellites and are capable of providing 12 Gbit per second throughput.

 6. GSLV III